Embird Embroidery Software

 Pencil

-Use Pencil tool to paint free-form lines and shapes using the current pen style.
-To sketch with the Pencil tool, click a mouse button and drag the pencil across work area.
+Use the Pencil tool to paint free-form lines and shapes using the current pen style.
+To sketch with the Pencil tool, click a mouse button and drag the pencil across the work area.
 Release the mouse button when you finish sketching.
-Before you use the Pencil tool, you might want to choose the width of pen, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+Before you use the Pencil tool, you might want to choose the width of the pen, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Eraser

-Use Eraser tool to clear the crosses under the cursor.
-Before you start erasing, you might want to choose the width of eraser tool, and the cross type (see also Color Palette Bar).
-Use left mouse button to clear the chosen cross type, use right mouse button to clear the complete cross.
+Use the Eraser tool to clear the crosses under the cursor.
+Before you start erasing, you might want to choose the width of the eraser tool and the cross type (see also Color Palette Bar).
+Use the left mouse button to clear the chosen cross type; use the right mouse button to clear the complete cross.

 Smooth

-Use Smooth tool to smooth the edges under the cursor by adding 3/4 stitch.
-Click left mouse button and drag the cursor across work area.
+Use the Smooth tool to smooth the edges under the cursor by adding a 3/4 stitch.
+Click the left mouse button and drag the cursor across the work area.
 Release the mouse button when you finish smoothing.
-Before you start smoothing, you might want to choose the width of smooth tool and cross layers (see also Color Palette Bar).
+Before you start smoothing, you might want to choose the width of the smooth tool and cross layers (see also Color Palette Bar).

 Clear isolated points